hardy12994/ng5-auto-complete/README.md

 ```

-Now Import the AutoComplete in your main NgModule of your application
+Now Import the AutoCompleteModule in your main NgModule of your application

 and insert this module in your imports array of NgModule.